-The section empowers the departmental officers to collect/recover any amount which is payable under GST Act.
+The section empowers the Departmental officers to collect/recover any amount which is payable under GST Act.
 Section 79 provides for the manner in which the recovery proceedings can be carried out.

-- (i) When any amount that is payable by any person (hereinafter referred to as defaulter) to Government is not paid, the officer can adopt one or more of the methods set out in section 79 for recovery of amounts payable.
-The methods are : - (a) Deduction out of any money owing to defaulter: - There should be some money which is being owed by the Government to defaulter; - The amount payable can be deducted out of the said amount due to defaulter; - The deduction can be done by the proper officer himself or he may ask any other specified officer to do so. - The proper officer shall specify the amount so deducted in form GST DRC-09 as prescribed in Rule 143 - (b) By detaining and selling the goods belonging to defaulter: - There should be goods which are under the control of the proper officer or other specified officer; - Such goods should belong to the person who is liable to pay any amount. - The goods may be detained and sold by the proper officer or such other specified officer on request by the proper officer; - Out of the realisation, the amount payable by defaulter shall be recovered. - As per Rule 144 of CGST Rules, the goods shall be sold through a process of auction including e-auction, for which a notice shall be issued in FORM GST DRC-10 clearly indicating the goods to be sold and the purpose of sale.
-The last day for submission of bid or the date of auction shall not be earlier than fifteen days from the date of issue of the above notice.
-If the goods are perishable or hazardous in nature or the expenses of storing them is likely to exceed the value of such goods, then proper officer may sell them before 15 days.
+- When any amount that is payable by any person (hereinafter referred to as defaulter) to Government is not paid, the officer can adopt one or more of the methods set out in section 79 for recovery of amounts payable.
+The methods are : - (a) Deduction out of any money owing to the defaulter: - There should be some money which is being owed by the Government to the defaulter; - The amount payable can be deducted out of the said amount due to defaulter; - The deduction can be done by the proper officer himself or he may ask any other specified officer to do so. - The proper officer shall specify the amount so deducted in Form GST DRC-09 as prescribed in Rule 143 of the CGST Rules. - (b) By detaining and selling the goods belonging to the defaulter: - There should be goods which are under the control of the proper officer or other specified officer; - Such goods should belong to the person who is liable to pay any amount. - The goods may be detained and sold by the proper officer or such other specified officer on request by the proper officer; - Out of the realisation, the amount payable by defaulter shall be recovered. - As per rule 144 of CGST Rules, the goods shall be sold through a process of auction including e-auction, for which a notice shall be issued in Form GST DRC-10 clearly indicating the goods to be sold and the purpose of sale.
+The last day for submission of bid or the date of auction shall not be earlier than 15 days from the date of issue of the above notice.
+However, if the goods are perishable or hazardous in nature or the expenses of storing them is likely to exceed the value of such goods, then the proper officer may sell them forthwith..

-- The proper officer shall issue a notice to the successful bidder in FORM GST DRC-11 requiring him to make the payment within a period of fifteen days from the date of auction.
-On payment of the full bid amount the possession of the said goods shall be transferred to the successful bidder and issue a certificate in FORM GST DRC-12. - Where the defaulter pays the amount under recovery, including any expenses incurred on process of recovery, before the issue of notice issued in FORM GST DRC-10 (Notice of Auction) then the proper officer shall cancel the process of auction and release the goods.
+- The proper officer shall issue a notice to the successful bidder in Form GST DRC-11 requiring him to make the payment within a period of 15 days from the date of auction.
+On payment of the full bid amount, the possession of the said goods shall be transferred to the successful bidder and proper officer shall issue a certificate in Form GST DRC-12. - Where the defaulter pays the amount under recovery, including any expenses incurred on process of recovery, before the issue of notice issued in Form GST DRC-10 (notice of auction), then the proper officer shall cancel the process of auction and release the goods.